fathomlabs/react-native-step-indicator/README.md

 A simple react-native implementation of step indicator widget compatible with the ViewPager and ListView.

+This is a maintained fork of [@24ark/react-native-step-indicator](https://github.com/24ark/react-native-step-indicator), fixed to work with the latest react(-native).

 Features

   - Can be used with ViewPager and Listview